The Male Pelvic Floor

 What is the male pelvic floor?

 The male pelvic floor is located in the lower part of the pelvis.
 Also, it functions as a kind of “closure” where the viscera are.
-In other words, this is the abdomen-pelvic compartment, and where men’s bodies rest when they sit.

 This area goes from the pubic bone, which is above the base of the penis, to the coccyx, which is the lowest part of the spine.
 Laterally, it’s the space between the two bones on the sides when you sit.